Don’t know how to suit up for running as the weather gets colder? Here’s your guide to running gear.

-A moisture wicking lining on a hat is important.
+A moisture-wicking lining on a hat is important.
 For me, the perfect hat pulls down long enough to cover my hair completely.
-This Under Armour hat (from the men’s side of the store) is perfect.

 Gloves usually come before a hat for me, because my extremities are always cold.
 (I’m die-hard UGG fan from October through May.)
-Costco usually has some good moisture wicking sport gloves.
 Make sure they have tech-compatible fingertips so you can access your music easily!

 Fleece-lined leggings are usually last on my list because I always wear a skirt over my regular leggings and the two layers keep me plenty warm.
-My favorite skirt for running is a ribbed Hardtail knee-length skirt with a foldover waist.
+This skirt is a great option for running with a fold-over waistband to adjust length.

 Yes, Socks Matter Too!